-The launching point for the development of the Ninja H2 was a strong desire to offer riders something they had never before experienced.
+The launching point for the development of the Ninja H2R was a strong desire to offer riders something they had never before experienced.
 Convinced that a truly extraordinary riding experience would not be found on a motorcycle that merely built on the performance of existing models, the design team committed to developing the "ultimate" motorcycle from a clean slate.
 The bike needed to deliver intense acceleration and an ultra-high top speed, coupled with supersport-level circuit performance.
-To realise this goal, help was enlisted from other companies in the Kawasaki Heavy Industries (KHI) Group,
+To realise this goal, help was enlisted from other companies in the Kawasaki Heavy Industries (KHI) Group, precipitating an unprecedented level of inter-company collaboration.

-Development pursued two paths.
-The first was a closedcourse model (Ninja H2R) that allowed an unadulterated pursuit of performance free of the limitations that street riding would impose.
-This was followed by a street model (Ninja H2), based closely on the closedcourse model, that would meet all market regulations.
-The results were incredible, with both models offering a sensory experience surpassing anything that riders can find today.

-The Ninja H2 is powered by a supercharged engine based closely on that developed for the over 300 PS Ninja H2R.
-High output notwithstanding, the compact design is on par with power units found in supersport litre-class models.
+Developing the Ninja H2R as a closed-course model allowed an unadulterated pursuit of performance free of the limitations that street riding would impose.
+The result was incredible, with the new model offering a sensory experience surpassing anything that riders can find today.
+The Ninja H2R is powered by a supercharged engine with an output exceeding 300 PS, and a compact design on par with power units found in supersport litre-class models.
 The key to achieving this incredible performance lies in the engine's supercharger-a motorcycle-specific unit designed completely in-house with technology from the Gas Turbine & Machinery Company, Aerospace Company and Corporate Technology Division.